CONFIRMED SPEAKERS & PANELISTS

 Ms. Kim Poole is a Soul Fusion Performing Artist/Teaching Artist and Founding Fellow of the Teaching Artist Institute (TAI), providing an opportunity for artist and artisan to learn techniques for social transformation while fostering outlets for socially engaged art.
 Through TAI, Kim and her team of Teaching Artist are originating the Art for Social Transformation: Teaching Artistry in Action curriculum & workbook for change agents and universities interested in exploring the “Art of Possibility” around the world.
 She has a passion for encouraging the “Rhythm People” as she refers to them, to reclaim their global cultural economy and a knack for celebrating the beauty and resilience of women with SUPERLASHES through her music and the SHEROE Sisterhood.
 At 31yrs old, Ms. Kim Poole has over ten years’ experience in International Art Cultural Diplomacy.
 The world has only begun to learn how this Soul-Fusion Teaching Artist will redefine our understanding of artistic expression in social transformation.

 In 2016, twelve Teaching Artist from across the Teaching Artist Institute expanded the scoop of the Pan African Business and Trade conference with the first presentation of Art centered economics.
 By sharing aspects of the NOMAD Village: An approach to reclaiming the Global Cultural Economy of Rhythm People, the foundation of the NOMAD Tour was born.
-This year the Teaching Artist Institute will return to the Conference to build on the tradition of including Art and Culture the center of development in spaces that cater to economic empowerment for African people with pop up demonstrations, and workshops featured on the NOMAD Tour.
+This year the Teaching Artist Institute will return to the Conference to build on the tradition of including Art and Culture the center of development in spaces that cater to economic empowerment for African people with demonstrations, and workshops featured on the NOMAD Tour.
 In addition to the Los Angeles, California tour stop taking place September 15, 16, and 17; culminating in Leimert Park, other NOMAD Tour stops for this year also include Dallas, Texas, Kingston, Jamaica, Santiago, Cuba, and Paris France; touring to promote and preservation of the African Identity in the in order to reclaim the Global Cultural Economy of Rhythm People.

 Dr. Salim Faraji the founding Executive Director of the MAIS Africa Program at Concordia University Irvine has established a Masters in International Studies in Ghana and recently traveled to Namibia to lay the foundation for the MAIS Africa program there as well.
 He is also an Associate Professor of Africana Studies at California State University, Dominguez Hills.
 He completed his M.A. and Ph.D. at Claremont Graduate University.
 He is a member of the International Society for Nubian Studies and specializes in early Christian history, Africana and Africanist historiography, Coptic Studies and the Sudanic, Napatan, Meroitic and Medieval periods of Nubian history.
 He has presented papers on Africa's Tripartite Free Trade Agreement and Aquaculture and Food Security in Ghana, West Africa at the 2nd and 3rd Annual Pan African Global Trade and Investment Conference.
 Dr. Faraji has served as Vice President of Building Libraries for Africa, a non-profit organization dedicated to providing libraries and resources for rural villages in Northern Ghana.
 He is one of a handful of Nubiologists in the United States and is the author of Roots of Nubian Christianity Uncovered: The Triumph of the Last Pharaoh.
 He is also a contributor to the Encyclopedia of African Religion and the Oxford Dictionary of African Biography.